tobiasdemaine/react-pages/README.md

 ## Objects

-- audio : embed an an audio file
+- audio : embed an audio file
 - carousel : a swipable carsousel of images and text
 - dataTable : a table for dsplaying data
 - graphQl : graphQl query as content source